 Located about 20 kilometres south of Port Blair, Chidiya Tapu is a secluded beach with evergreen forests around.
 This beach features on the list of the most beautiful sunsets in South Andaman.
 It is an ideal pick for an evening excursion from Port Blair.

 The changing colours of the sky from clear blue to husky orange fading into darkness is truly sublime.
 Additionally, Chidiya Tapu turns out to be a paradise for bird lovers.
-Several colourful varieties of birds are found on the beach and the surroundings.
+Several colourful varieties of birds are found on the beach and in the surroundings.
 This makes it a stunning photography destination.

 Just a few meters away from the beach is the Chidiya Tapu Biological Park.
 The park conserves endangered species of animals and birds.
 It is worth spending some time at the biodiversity park before you head to the beach to watch the mesmerizing sunset.